 Of course, many will find it useful to own a car when they’re planning their adventures on Saipan.
 Here at Triple J Saipan, we’re happy to make the costs of ownership as low as possible for our friends and neighbors in the area.
 If you’re trying to bring down the cost of living in Saipan, you may want to check out our new vehicle specials or our used models priced under $10K.

-Learn More About Life on Saipan with Triple J Motors
+Learn More About Life in Saipan with Triple J Motors

-Find out about other things to do on Saipan with Triple J Saipan, and buy your next car from our dealership, located on Beach Road.
+Find out about other things to do on Saipan and more about living in Saipan with Triple J Saipan, and buy your next car from our dealership, located on Beach Road.

 More Guides to Living in Saipan

 With its beautiful beaches and the wide variety of marine activities available, Managaha Island is one of the most popular destinations for visitors to the CNMI.
 It is also an official historic district and is listed on the National Register of Historic Places.
 Learn more about Managaha Island Historic District in this guide from Triple J Saipan….

 Whether you’re just visiting, or you’re thinking about living in Saipan, there are plenty of things to keep you occupied day and night.
 Check out our list of the best picks on the islands to spend more time enjoying our island and less time looking for creative things to do.
 Read More Local Saipan Guides…